Clyde Wright: Nippon Professional Baseball

-Retirement
+Personal life

+Wright did not have an alcoholic drink (½ of a beer) until his first year in professional baseball, at age 23, which escalated to Canadian whiskey over time, and he eventually became an alcoholic.
+It ultimately undermined his professional career.
+He once pitched a game against the Minnesota Twins while still drunk.
+With professional help, he stopped drinking in 1979.
+In light of the opportunities for drinking, he thought it likely that any major league baseball team had at least one alcoholic on the roster.
+He made a television commercial about his alcoholism to discourage others, and became a public speaker on the subject.
+He also counseled other professional players, and boys at his baseball youth camp if they were found drinking.

 Wright feared he was an alcoholic after his Major League Baseball days.
-He began drinking heavily while in Japan, and over the next few years the problem worsened.
+He began drinking heavily while in Japan, and over the next few years the problem worsened as he reached the depths of his drinking.
 In 1996 he told the Los Angeles Times that in 1979, his wife Vicki gave him an ultimatum: stop drinking or she would divorce him.
 "I went golfing one day and then drinking and when I came home, she was gone.
 When she came back, Jaret was in the van.
 I went to open the door and he pushed the lock down.
 He was 3 years old."
+That was the day he first sought help.
 Clyde Wright has not had a drink since.

 After retiring as a pitcher, Wright opened the Clyde Wright Pitching School at Home Run Park batting cages in Anaheim, California, where he gave pitching lessons for four decades before retiring.
-Wright now does public relations for the Angels.
+Wright also went on to do public relations for the Angels.

+He opened Clyde Wright's Tennessee Bar-B-Que at Angel Stadium, where he supervises the cooking and signs autographs.